ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms before 3am.
+         <h3>Overnight</h3>A slight chance of showers and thunderstorms before 4am.
 Some of the storms could be severe.
-Mostly cloudy.
-Low around 62, with temperatures
+Mostly cloudy, with a low around
-         rising to around 64 overnight.
-South southwest wind 15 to 18 mph, with gusts as high as 36 mph.
-Chance of precipitation is
+         62. South southwest wind 13 to 16 mph, with gusts as high as 39 mph.
+Chance of precipitation is 20%.<br></div>
-         30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of rain showers between 10am and 1pm, then a slight chance of showers and thunderstorms between 1pm and 4pm,
+         <h3>Saturday</h3>A chance of rain showers between 10am and 1pm, then showers and thunderstorms.
-         then a chance of showers and thunderstorms.
 Partly sunny.
-High near 71, with temperatures falling to around 65 in the afternoon.
+High near 71, with temperatures
-         Southwest wind 7 to 15 mph, with gusts as high as 29 mph.
-Chance of precipitation is 80%.<br></div>
+         falling to around 63 in the afternoon.
+Southwest wind 6 to 16 mph, with gusts as high as 30 mph.
+Chance of precipitation is
+         80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of showers and thunderstorms.
+         <h3>Saturday Night</h3>A chance of rain showers before 7pm, then showers and thunderstorms likely.
 Mostly cloudy.
-Low around 40, with temperatures rising to around 45 overnight.
-West
+Low around 40, with temperatures
-         southwest wind 5 to 12 mph, with gusts as high as 24 mph.
+         rising to around 44 overnight.
+West northwest wind 6 to 12 mph, with gusts as high as 21 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of rain showers before 7am.
-Mostly sunny, with a high near 52.
-Northwest wind around 12 mph, with gusts as high as
+         <h3>Sunday</h3>Rain showers likely before 7am.
+Mostly sunny, with a high near 51.
+Northwest wind around 14 mph, with gusts as high as 21
-         23 mph.
+         mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Mostly clear, with a low around 31.
-Northwest wind 2 to 8 mph.<br></div>
+Northwest wind 2 to 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">